Most important KPIs for shipping

 TopBlogImage

-Shipment is key when measuring supply chain performance, and it's overall performance can be measured by examining three key questions:
+Shipment is key when measuring supply chain efficiency, and its overall performance can be measured by examining three key questions:

 1. Is the supply chain supplying the things your organization needs?